-NOTE: Sub-communities is an enterprise only feature, we recommend you use Private Challenges instead.
+NOTE: Sub-communities is a deprecated enterprise only feature, we recommend you use Private Challenges or Challenge Groups instead.

 See this article for general information about communities.